Track Day Starter Guide

 As far as getting ready ahead of time, it doesn’t hurt to do a little light reading and get an idea of what it takes to be good at the track.
 I highly recommend Sport Riding Techniques by Nick Ienatsch.
 Nick is an excellent writer and accomplished racer; he has written a terrific book that really makes it easy to understand what it takes to be one of the fast people.
 The book certainly opened my eyes with regard to sport riding and helped me a lot when it came to track days.

-Last but not least, there are several excellent track schools that can help your riding tremendously.
+Last but not least, there are excellent track schools that can help your riding tremendously.
 Most are staffed by professional coaches or former professional racers that are ready to give you their secrets.
 Some are geared toward first-time track riders while others are better for those that have been to the track before.
 Here are some of the more popular schools in the southern California area that have received a lot of positive reviews:

 Typical Track Day Schedule